 NXP6686 is the name of an AM/FM radio chip built into an Android headunit similar to NXP6851 for the same functions.
 The chips are automotive grade and designed for use in a vehicle.

 OS is the Operating System.
 In an Android headunit, the OS is Android.
 An Android headunit can also be known as an Android OS car stereo, and this is because the car stereo runs the Android Operating System (OS).

 The microprocessor (SoC) is the powerhouse of the Android Headunit, making your phone quick or slow and your laptop fast or slow.
 The Processor is the CPU, and faster is always better, as heat and battery life are less important for an Android headunit.

-- 8227L – Mediatek 8227L is a popular chip that many subsequent generations of faster and more capable CPUs have now surpassed and become synonymous with junk.
+- 8227L – Mediatek 8227L is a popular chip that many subsequent generations of faster and more capable CPUs have surpassed.
+The name 8227L has become synonymous with junk.

 - Quad-core is 4 cores in a processor, it may or may not be the 8227L, but it is not very many.